-This solution includes an Automation Client, deployed on a server or PC, which generates a set of benchmarks based on an automation configuration; and communicates over HTTP with the Automation Web Service on the mobile device, which locally invokes the MobiBench API and returns the benchmark results.
+This solution includes an Automation Client, deployed on a server or PC, which generates a set of benchmarks based on an automation configuration; and communicates these benchmarks over HTTP with the Automation Web Service on the mobile device, which locally invokes the MobiBench API and returns the benchmark results.
 In the Automation Client code, developers specify ranges of configuration options, whereby each possible combination will be used to run a benchmark.
 Code 2 shows (abbreviated) example code for running a set of OWL2 RL benchmarks:

-'''

-OWL2RLRunConfig config = new OWL2RLRunConfig();

-config.setTask("owl_inference", "owl2rl");

-config.select({ "entailed" }, { "inf-inst", "entailed", "domain-based" });

-config.addDataset("ore", 0, 188); ...
+- OWL2RLRunConfig config = new OWL2RLRunConfig(); 1. - 2. з. - OWL2RLRunConfig config = new OWL2RLRunConfig(); config.setTask("owl_inference", "owl2rl"); config.select({ "entailed" }, { "inf-inst", "entailed", "domain-based" }); config.addDataset("ore", 0, 188); ... - 5.

-'''